Is It Heartburn or a Heart Attack? How to Tell

 December 24, 2014

 Is that burning sensation in your chest simply heartburn or the sign of something much worse?
 It’s not always easy to tell.

 Unfortunately, the stakes couldn’t be higher.
-Forty percent of women and 30 percent of men with coronary artery disease experience this symptom, cardiologist Barbara Williams, MD says.
+Forty percent of women and 30 percent of men with coronary artery disease experience this symptom, UH cardiologist disease specialist Barbara Williams, MD says.

 Signs of Heartburn

 In general, heartburn usually feels like an ache just under the tip of the breastbone, indigestion or indigestion with nausea, Dr. Williams says.
 Coronary artery disease involves symptoms radiating throughout the upper torso, from the lower jaw to the waistline, and including the neck, upper back, both arms and stomach area.